-Chairman Murkowski, Ranking Member Udall, and members of the Subcommittee, I am David Terry, Executive Director of the National Association of State Energy Officials (NASEO), which represents the 56 State and Territory Energy Offices.
+Chair Murkowski, Ranking Member Udall, and members of the Subcommittee, I am David Terry, Executive Director of the National Association of State Energy Officials (NASEO), which represents the 56 State and Territory Energy Directors and their Offices.
 NASEO is submitting this testimony in support of funding for the ENERGY STAR program (within the Climate Protection Partnership Division of the Office of Air and Radiation) at the U.S. Environmental Protection Agency (EPA).
-NASEO supports funding of at least \$55 million, including specific report language directing that the funds be utilized only for the ENERGY STAR program.
+NASEO supports funding of at least \$60 million in FY'21, including specific report language directing that the funds be utilized only for the ENERGY STAR program.
+We are gravely concerned that senior management at EPA is both denigrating the value of ENERGY STAR, and also starving the program of both personnel and funding.
+The program received \$54 million a decade ago and is now down to \$38 million.
 The ENERGY STAR program is successful, voluntary, and cost-effective.
 The program has a proven track record - it makes sense, it saves energy and money and Americans embrace it.
-With a slowly recovering economy, ENERGY STAR helps consumers and businesses control expenditures over the long term.
-The program is strongly supported by product manufacturers, utilities and homebuilders, and ENERGY STAR leverages the states' voluntary efficiency actions.
-Voluntary ENERGY STAR activities are occurring in public buildings, such as schools, in conjunction with State Energy Offices, in Alabama, Alaska, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
-The proposed elimination of this program in the President's budget is a grave mistake.
+ENERGY STAR helps consumers and businesses control expenditures over the long term.
+The program is strongly supported by product manufacturers, utilities, and homebuilders, and ENERGY STAR leverages the states' voluntary efficiency actions.
+Voluntary ENERGY STAR activities are occurring in public buildings, such as schools, in conjunction with State Energy Offices, in Alabama, Alaska, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Maine, Maryland, Michigan, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia Washington, West Virginia, Wisconsin, and Wyoming.
+The proposed elimination of this program is a grave mistake.
+We also strongly oppose the creation of a "fee-based" funding model, which could erode the program's integrity.
+The states and the public utilize ENERGY STAR because it is seen as unbiased and delivers cost-saving benefits to businesses, consumers and state and local governments.

-The ENERGY STAR program is focused on voluntary efforts that reduce the use of energy, promotes energy efficiency and renewable energy, and works with states, local governments, communities and business to achieve these goals in a cooperative, public-private manner.
-NASEO has worked very closely with EPA and approximately 40 states are ENERGY STAR Partners.
-With very limited funding, EPA's ENERGY STAR program works closely with the State Energy Offices to give consumers and businesses the opportunity to make better energy decisions and catalyzes product efficiency improvements by manufacturers without regulation or mandates.
-This program is voluntary.
+The ENERGY STAR program is focused on voluntary efforts that reduce the energy waste, promotes energy efficiency and renewable energy, and works with states, local governments, communities and business to achieve these goals in a cooperative, public-private manner.
+NASEO has worked closely with EPA and approximately 40 states are ENERGY STAR Partners.
+With very limited funding, EPA's ENERGY STAR program coordinates with the State Energy Offices to give consumers and businesses the opportunity and technical assistance tools to make better energy decisions and catalyzes product efficiency improvements by manufacturers without regulation or mandates.
+The program is voluntary.